Remote Area Veterinary Services Project

 The concept for the Remote Area Veterinary Services project was conceived by former Lt.-Gov. Dr. Lynda Haverstock in conjunction with Dr. Lesley Sawa.
-Drs.
-Haverstock and Sawa wanted an effective and humane way to address the problem of uncontrolled dog populations in remote northern Saskatchewan communities.
-Since the spring of 2004, four trips have been made by “Team North” to hold one and two day spay/neuter/vaccination clinics in Stanley Mission, Ile-la-Crosse, and La Loche.
-The four trips resulted in over 300 animals receiving examinations, vaccinations, and deworming, while 240 were spayed or neutered.
-In addition, dozens of high school students from the local commmunities became involved in visiting the clinics or lending a hand.
+Drs Haverstock and Sawa wanted an effective and humane way to address the problem of uncontrolled dog populations in remote northern Saskatchewan communities.
+Since the spring of 2004, several trips have been made by “Team North” to hold one- and two-day spay/neuter/vaccination clinics in Stanley Mission, Île-à-la-Crosse, and La Loche.
+During each trip, an average of 100 animals receive examinations, vaccinations, and deworming, while 150 are spayed or neutered.
+In addition, dozens of high school students from the local communities get involved in visiting the clinics or lending a hand.

 Support for the clinics that have been held to date has come from a variety of sources including the Animal Clinic of Regina, the Western College of Veterinary Medicine, the Regina Academy of Small Animal Practitioners, and several private donors.

-For more information on Remote Area Veterinary Services and “Team North,” contact Dr. Lesley Sawa at the Animal Clinic of Regina (525-5244).
+For more information on Remote Area Veterinary Services and “Team North,” contact Dr. Lesley Sawa at the Animal Clinic of Regina.